 The white labeling approach is not exclusively used or owned by digital marketers.
 It works perfectly fine across industries.

-Any store can buy white-labeled products from other companies, brand them, and sell them no questions asked.
-Customers, for instance, are often unaware that the product is only branded by the store.
+Any store can buy white labeled products from other companies, brand them, and sell them with no questions asked.
+Clients, for instance, are often unaware that the product is only branded by the store.

-The same applies to digital products, services, or software.
+That’s equally true of digital products, software, and services.
 There has been a lot of back and forth between digital marketers on white labeling SaaS.
 But still, for the sake of efficient reporting, marketing companies do not miss the opportunity to white label high-quality third-party software.